yuxuanzhang1995/yuxuanzhang1995.github.io/_pages/about.md

 I completed my early education in my hometown, Tangshan, and graduated from Tangshan No. 1 High School in 2013.
 I then earned my B.S. in physics from the University of California, Santa Barbara with Highest Honors in 2016.
 Following this, I spent a year at the Institute of High Energy Physics, where I had fun with fundamental particles.
 In 2017, I attended [The University of Texas at Austin](https://www.cs.utexas.edu/~qic/) and developed a new interest in quantum information and quantum matter.
 There, I was lucky to be mentored by [Andrew C. Potter](https://qmi.ubc.ca/team-member/andrew-potter/) and [Scott Aaronson](https://scottaaronson.blog/) throughout my Ph.D. studies.

-Apart from my enthusiasm for science and nature, I'm a part-time poet, amateur pianist, and unprofessional photographer.
+Apart from my enthusiasm for science and nature, I'm a part-time poet, amateur pianist, unprofessional photographer, and semi-competitive RTS gamer.